litaction/SketchGuess/SketchGuess-Master/README.md

-# 🎨 Skribble-clone – A Real-Time Multiplayer Drawing & Guessing Game
+# 🎨 SketchGuess – A Real-Time Multiplayer Drawing & Guessing Game

-**Skribble-clone** is a fun real-time multiplayer game inspired by the classic Skribbl.io.
+**SketchGuess** is a fun real-time multiplayer game inspired by the classic Skribbl.io.
 One player draws a word while others guess it through a live chat.
 It's simple, engaging, and built with WebSockets to enable smooth real-time interactions.

 ## ✨ Features